rotundasoftware/cartero/README.md

-# Cartero
+# cartero

-A streaming build system and asset pipeline based on [npm](https://www.npmjs.org/‎) packages and [browserify](http://browserify.org/).
+A streaming asset pipeline based on [npm](https://www.npmjs.org/‎) packages and [browserify](http://browserify.org/).

 ## Benefits

 * Organize your app into packages containing HTML, JavaScript, css, and images.
-* Efficiently transform scss / less to css, coffee to JavaScript, etc. using streams.
+* Efficiently transform scss / less to css, coffee to JavaScript, etc. using transform streams.
 * Serve assets directly to your rendered pages, no more messing with `script` and `link` tags!
 * Keep assets used by a particular view template in the same folder as their view.
 * Use post-processor transform streams to uglify / minify / compress assets.